 - Explain: Once the decision is made, the decider then has to tell everyone else what the decision was and why it was selected.
 This includes both in person in a group setting as well as summarized in a one-page memo.

 “Go around the room and ask each one of them to support the decision one at a time,” says Square’s Gokul Rajaram.
-“Commitment meetings are really important, because when you pledge to support a decision in the presence of your peers, you’re much more likely to support it.
+“Commitment meetings are really important because when you pledge to support a decision in the presence of your peers, you’re much more likely to support it.
 As the decision maker, you’re responsible for executing on that decision, and so you need their support to help to move forward.”

 Making a decision is a process, and process mapping is always useful for ensuring all relevant information and people are considered while creating a consistent, repeatable model.
-And, when it comes to decision making in particular, it can also serve as an extremely useful and insightful tool for auditing how decisions are currently being made.
+And, when it comes to decision making, in particular, it can also serve as an extremely useful and insightful tool for auditing how decisions are currently being made.

 Pick a few important, recent decisions.
 How did they come to be?
-Outline the steps taken and who filled which roles during that process.
+Outline the steps are taken and who filled which roles during that process.
 You can then ask:

 - Was the same general process being followed?

 - Were any groups or individuals left out that should have been included?